• Home

 This Laurel and Hardy movie location is the Will Rogers Memorial Park in Beverly Hills.

 The park was a popular filming location in the silent movie era and also appeared in TV series and contemporary films like 2016's La La Land (which will be covered here on the site in the future).
-Charlie Chaplin's 1921 movie The Idle Class filmed here - you can see it in the then and now documentary video for this film in the Buster Keaton / Harold Lloyd / Charlie Chaplin Movie Locations Videos section of the site by clicking here.
+Charlie Chaplin's 1921 movie The Idle Class filmed here - you can see the then and now documentary video for this film in the Buster Keaton / Harold Lloyd / Charlie Chaplin Movie Locations Videos section of the site by clicking here:

 If you would like to support this site and become a member, click here to donate - and thank you!